ylipman/ylipman.github.io/_posts/2019-7-18-How-expressive-are-Invariant-Graph-Networks?.md

 ![Image](https://ylipman.github.io/images/2019-7-17/image250.png)

-In (Maron et al., 2019) we prove that $k$-IGNs can discriminate graphs at least as good as the $k$-WL algorithm, for every .
-For example, $3$-WL already discriminates the pair regular graphs mentioned above.
+In (Maron et al., 2019) we prove that $k$-IGNs can discriminate graphs at least as good as the $k$-WL algorithm, for every $k$.
+For example, $3$-WL already discriminates the pair of regular graphs mentioned above.

 ## A simple and expressive variant of IGNs
 The main drawback of $k$-IGNs is the fact that one needs to store and process $k$-order tensors, limiting its applicability.
 In (Maron et al., 2019c) we suggest a variant of $2$-IGNs that is at least as expressive as the $3$-WL test.
 Hence, strictly more expressive than message passing models.
 This variant, which we call $2$-IGN+, consists of building blocks as follows (see inset): Each block is constructed with 3 different MLPs applied to the feature dimension of the input $2$-tensor.
 The outputs of two of these MLPs are multiplied feature-wise using regular matrix multiplication, while the output of the third MLP is concatenated to this product output.
 One of the main strengths of this model is its simplicity: MLPs on the feature dimension can be implemented by simple $1\times 1$ image convolution, while matrix multiplication is a basic operation that is supported by all deep learning frameworks.